On this page:

 5.11 The concern raised by the Court was that potential customers reading the term could misapprehend the nature of the services offered by the DAA by wrongly assuming the service “provides the option of financial support through consolidating of multiple debts through a single loan”.

-6.1 AFSA regularly monitors the activities of DAAs, brokers and others who promote debt agreements across the internet, TV, radio, print and social media on a regular basis and will investigate false and misleading representations or misleading and deceptive conduct when identified.
-Where necessary, corrective action will be taken.
+6.1 AFSA regularly monitors the activities of DAAs, trustees, brokers and others who promote debt agreements across the internet, TV, radio, print and social media on a regular basis and will investigate false and misleading representations or misleading and deceptive conduct when identified.
+Where necessary, corrective action or disciplinary action will be taken.

 Phone: 1300 364 785

-7.1 This guideline outlines the IGs position in relation to advertising and marketing by DAAs, brokers and other promotors of debt agreements.
+7.1 This guideline outlines the IGs position in relation to advertising and promotions by DAAs, trustees, brokers and other promotors of debt agreements.

 7.2 When there are other specific issues where clarification is required, following consultation with AFSA stakeholders, the IG will continue to develop policy and practice statements to assist and guide practitioners.